Across the Divide

-Across the Divide is a 1921 American silent Western film directed by John Holloway and starring Rex Ballard, Rosemary Theby and Ralph McCullough.
+Across the Divide is a lost 1921 American silent Western film directed by John Holloway and starring Rex Ballard, Rosemary Theby and Ralph McCullough.

 Plot

 Left by his dying mother in the care of Buck (Rex Ballard), Wallace Layson (Ralph McCullough) has no knowledge of his real identity.
 Wallace is to inherit a ranch on his 21st birthday.
 His father returns and induces Rosa (Rosemary Theby), a dancehall girl, to marry Wallace in a plot to cheat him out of his inheritance.
 But Wallace is in love with Helen (Dorothy Manners).
 Buck tells Wallace that the real heir has died and persuades him to pose as the heir, which foils the plans of his father and secures a home for Wallace and Helen.
 Buck reveals the Wallace's true identity and leaves without revealing that he is the Wallace's half brother.